-Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Group.
+Subsequent expenditure is recognised in the carrying amount of property, plant and equipment only if it is probable that the future economic benefits associated with the expenditure will flow to the Group.
 Costs incurred for regular maintenance are expensed when incurred.